-Anthropologists Discover 38,000 Year-Old Engraving On A Limestone Slab
+Anthropologists Discover 38,000-Year-Old Engraving On A Limestone Slab

-A team of international anthropologists got hold of an engraved image that dates back to almost 38,000 years.
+A team of international anthropologists got hold of an engraved image that dates back almost 38,000 years.

-This engraving is one of the oldest hand etched pictures found in Western Eurasia.
+This engraving is one of the oldest hand-etched pictures found in Western Eurasia.
 Engraving is a practice of decorating a hard and flat surface by cutting grooves into it.

 Reports suggest that the study sheds light on Aurignacian culture prevalent among modern humans who lived nearly 43,000 to 33,000 years ago.